peeramid-labs/eds/README.md

 ## Project status: Alpha

-We are workin on setting up a token and deploying governing body as a DAO.
+We are working on setting up a token and deploying governing body as a DAO.

 If you want to be up to date and not miss a thiing, please
 - subscribe to our twitter: https://x.com/peeramid_labs
 - join our discord: https://discord.gg/EddGgGUuWC
--

 ### Key Features

 - **Verifiable:** Stateless distribution components are easily verifiable by anyone through their bytecode.